19 Easy Summer Dinner Recipes for Family Meals

 Greek Cucumber Noodles

-Vanessa M.: This cucumber noodle dish is the perfect summer dinner idea for hot days when you don't want to turn on the stove.
+Vanessa M. said: This cucumber noodle dish is the perfect summer dinner idea for hot days when you don't want to turn on the stove.
 It tastes so fresh and cool!
 I like to top mine with a drizzle of balsamic vinegar and olive oil.
 From Two Peas & Their Pod

 Summer Grilled Cheese